Spectroscopy of AT 2016blu's recurring supernova impostor outbursts: Discussion

-(7) To better understand this system, we examine how the observed features correlate with the time of periastron.
+(8) To better understand this system, we examine how the observed features correlate with the time of periastron.
 For instance, if the absorption features show no clear correlation with the orbital period, it might indicate that the star is randomly ejecting shells.
 On the other hand, if these features consistently appear after the main peak (when the magnitude is fainter), it could suggest that more mass is ejected during eruptions.
 As shown in Fig.~\ref{fig:halphasorted}, there is no clear evidence that the spectral changes are phase-dependent or correlate with the interpolated photometric magnitude.
 This lack of correlation suggests that additional components beyond the binary interaction may influence the system, such as the presence of ejected shells or clumpy CSM.
-Interactions between the companion and these dense regions of CSM or shells could produce off-phase features that complicate the observed variability.
+Interactions between the companion and these dense regions of CSM or shells could give rise to clusters of brightening events near the predicted period that complicate the observed variability.
+Infrared observations with {\it JWST} would be valuable for detecting dust in the system.
+The presence of nested dust shells from repeating periastron encounters, similar to those observed in WR~140 (see Paper I for more details), may potentially explain the lack of correlation with the phase or interpolated photometric magnitude.